Table of Contents

 All students are required to take term final exams for all classes.

 The responsibility for make up work lies with the student and parent.
 Make-up work is to be completed before the absence if possible or within a reasonable time after the absence.
 According to DCSD policy, work missed during excused absences may be turned in for full credit if received within the timeframe established by the classroom teacher.
 Generally speaking, a reasonable time is considered to be twice the length of the absence—(i.e. two days absent, four days for makeup).

 Work missed during unexcused absences must be made up in order to obtain credit for assignments missed.

 Students absent for three or more days may request make-up work through the Main Office.
 A twenty-four-hour notice is required.
 Teacher conferences for help shall be available.

-Students are expected to use summer vacation time, holiday and semester breaks and weekends to contact and visit colleges.
+Students are expected to use summer vacation time, holidays, semester breaks and weekends to contact and visit colleges.
 Seniors and juniors in their 2nd semester are invited to meet with college and military representatives who visit North.
 Students may get a pass from the guidance office to meet with a representative.
 If a student requires a school day to visit a college campus, a parent will need to contact the attendance office to excuse the child from classes.